 - Detect poor conditioning.
 If the individual is “out of shape” or not physically – or mentally – able to endure the stress sports can put on their body due to poor conditioning and/or unpreparedness for the game, the doctor will make note of this and determine whether they will be able to perform at the required levels a sport may demand.

-If your child needs a sports physical, contact or stop on by our clinic today to get them examined and on the road to victory.
+If you are in need of a sports physical, contact or stop by our clinic today to get them examined and on the road to victory.